jessedp/pihole5-list-tool/README.md

 -  A file you have - one url per line
 -  Pasting in a list - one url per line

-The source of each list is visible in the web interface and an option to load the lists for immediate use is available after adding.
+After adding lists, they must be loaded by running `pihole -g`, which this will offer to do for you.

+You'll of course see each of them listed in the **Web Admin** interface along with a comment to help identify them

 ## requirements
 [python 3.6+](https://python.org/) is required.
 That is available by default on Raspbian, so it should be available on your system.